How the Nighttime Economy Is Rewriting Urban Design

 A City That Works on Every Schedule

-The 24-hour city is ultimately about equity.
+Designing a 24-hour city is ultimately about equity.
 It’s about designing for shift workers, global teams, artists, students, and anyone whose life doesn’t fit neatly into the traditional 9-to-5.
-It’s about creating infrastructure that recognizes — and celebrates — the full rhythm of urban life.
+It’s about creating infrastructure that recognizes and celebrates the full rhythm of urban life.

-In this light, the 24-hour city isn’t just an urban trend — it’s a design philosophy.
-One that asks us to rethink how space and time shape access, opportunity, and belonging.
+In this light, the 24-hour city asks us to rethink how space and time shape access, opportunity, and belonging.

 Photo by Clement Souchet, Unsplash